couchbaselabs/sdk-rfcs/rfc/0055-serializers-transcoders.md

 #### SDK Specific Transcoder

 A number of languages in the wild have custom serialization formats implicitly provided by the language.
 For instance, in the case of Java there is Java Serialized Object Format, in the case of PHP there is the PHP Serialized Object Format.
 In the case that a custom language specific serialization format exists for the implementing language, a custom transcoder which specifically acts against this format should be implemented.
-The SDK MUST ensure that this custom format encodes the flags data according to the appropriate rules specified by SDK-RFC#20[Common Flags].
+The SDK MUST ensure that this custom format encodes the flags data according to the appropriate rules specified by [Common Flags][SDK-RFC#20].

 ### Language Specifics
 In languages such as Go, where there is a common language-level method of specifying an array of bytes that is specifically of JSON type (in Go this is the json.RawMessage type), the SDK is responsible for extending the LegacyTranscoder, JsonTranscoder and RawJsonTranscoder to support these types implicitly.
 Additionally, depending on the context of any SDK Specific Transcoder, these too should support these specialized types.